How to Sign a PowerShell Script

 Replace the insert_folderpath placeholder text with the folder path to the folder that contains the script files.

-Run the commands to sign the script files!
+Run the script to sign the script files.

 Step 3: Deploy your Public-Key Certificate to the Trusted Publishers Store